simonarvin/eyeloop_playground/README.md

 ## How to ##

+### Adjust binarization parameters ###
+To achieve good eye-tracking performance, EyeLoop's binarization parameters should be optimized to your video material.
+Users can adjust two parameters, namely:

+- Binary threshold

+> Pupil: <kbd>R</kbd>/<kbd>F</kbd> – Corneal reflection: <kbd>W</kbd>/<kbd>S</kbd>

+- Gaussian power

+> Pupil: <kbd>T</kbd>/<kbd>G</kbd> – Corneal reflection: <kbd>E</kbd>/<kbd>D</kbd>

+**Binary thresholding**
+When the binary threshold is turned down, dark pixels dominate, which can make the pupil less likely to stand out:

+When the binary threshold is too high, light pixels dominate:

+The binary threshold should be set somewhere in-between to maximize the pupil contour:

+**Gaussian smoothing**
+When the Gaussian power is too low, the pupil appears grainy.
+This can introduce noise, making eye-tracking less ideal:

+When the Gaussian power is too high, the pupil might blend into adjacent tissue, making it less discernible:

+The Gaussian power should be set to maximize discernibility, while minimizing noise:

 ### Load blink calibration file ###
 To load a blink calibration file, pass it to EyeLoop via command line argument ```--blink```, specifically:
 ```